pwsafe/pwsafe/src/core/crypto/external/Chromium/README.txt

-The files in this directory were originally obtained from the following Chromium repo locations: https://chromium.googlesource.com/chromiumos/platform/ec/+/master/LICENSE https://chromium.googlesource.com/chromiumos/platform/ec/+/master/include/base32.h
+The files in this directory were obtained on October 1, 2023 from the following Chromium repo locations: https://chromium.googlesource.com/chromiumos/platform/ec/+/master/LICENSE https://chromium.googlesource.com/chromiumos/platform/ec/+/master/include/base32.h